 Our competitive nature was evident when we put our orders forms into the reception for processing at the end of the day.
 We completed 3 more orders than most of the other groups, which equated to a two extra pallets!
 Though this wasn’t a competition with other groups, we were motivated to make the biggest impact we could in the time we had.

-After we were done, Luke gave us a massive thank you and explained what we had achieved that day.
+After we were done, we received a massive thank you and explained what we had achieved that day.
 He said the average load from all the teams equated to 67,000 meals.
 We couldn't believe how many meals we had helped put together.
 As a group, we felt a massive sense of achievement.

 The pallets we made up would leave the depot that same day on an overnight delivery.
 It felt amazing knowing that the work we did would benefit people in need so immediately.